-What Can a Handyman Do in Yakima in Yakima County, Washington?
+What Can a Handyman Do Without a License in Yakima in Yakima County, Washington?

 In Yakima, WA, most paid “handyman” work that involves construction/repairs requires you to be a Washington-registered contractor through the Department of Labor & Industries (L&I) unless you are truly working as a W-2 employee for a registered contractor/owner.
 Washington does not have a broad handyman dollar-threshold exemption from contractor registration; however, separate trade licensing applies for electrical/plumbing/HVAC-related work, and permits can still be required even for small jobs.
 In addition, you’ll generally need a Washington State business license (through DOR’s Business Licensing Service) and a City of Yakima business license endorsement to operate legally in the city.